lighttransport/pbrlab/README.md

 https://user-images.githubusercontent.com/18676/217257086-b7e7a708-7627-4b52-be06-7e4e81b66743.mp4

-`pbrlab` is well-verified(through brute force human verification and debugging) path tracing + PBR shading/rendering implementation.
+`pbrlab` is well-verified(through brute force human verification and debugging) path tracing + PBR shading/rendering implementation in portable C++11.

 `pbrlab` is good for verifying your renderer and PBR shading.